tikv/rfcs/text/2018-11-24-consistent-replica-read.md

 In order to distinguish the replica reading, we will add an option in the request context.
-This option will mark whether to allow a replica to read, other logic remains the smase as before
+This option will mark whether to allow a replica to read, other logic remains the same as before

 ### ReadIndex API